evoWeb/sf_register/README.md

 So whats already in there?

 - creating frontend user
+    - flexible form generation by selecting fields in plugin
     - send notification to user and admin
     - activate via link in email by user or admin
     - notification email after activation